lvalnegri/Rtemplate/README.md

 - `Commit` all of the above, then `push`

-- As a general rule, create a `dev` branch (or whatever else suits you best) to separate the code in *development* from the code deployed in *production*.
+- As a general rule, create at least a secondary `dev` branch (or whatever name suits you best) to separate the code in *development* from the code deployed in *production*.
 It's possible to use either the GUI controls on the top right of the `Git` pane of the *RStudio* interface, or the native `git` shell as follows (prepend each command with `git`):
   - `branch dev` create the branch `dev`
   - `checkout dev` move to the `dev` branch, and work on your code
   - `add *` when files are ready, add them to *stage* area